Who is Keystone Collections Group?

 Should I contact or pay Keystone Collections Group?

-Nothing good can come from contacting a tax collection agency.
+It’s best to avoid speaking to a tax collection agency on the phone.
 And making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a delinquent local earned income tax notice is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Keystone Collections Group for millions of clients nationwide.
+The most effective way to deal with a delinquent local earned income tax notice is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Keystone Collections Group on behalf of their clients.

 And they may be able to help you too.

 Will Keystone Collections Group sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Keystone Collections Group again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.